 - Mutually Exclusive Party Members: After the prologue at the hospital, either he (Snow Queen route) or Yukino (SEBEC route) permanently leaves the party.

 - Nice Hat: He's always see wearing a beanie cap.

-- Put on a Bus: Word of God in the form of an art book states that he went to college overseas to study art during 2's timeframe, explaining his absence.
+- Put on a Bus: He does not return in the sequel.
+The art book states that he went to college overseas to study art during 2's timeframe, explaining his absence.

 - Teeth-Clenched Teamwork: Does not like Kei, and the feeling's mutual, but they still work together.

 - Token Minority: Intended to be this in the original American PSX release.
 This may have something to do with the fact that his starter Persona, Ogun, is an African war god.